 The TCEQ is the permitting authority for wastewater discharges.
-During 2016, Pantex had three authorizations for wastewater disposal.
+During 2017, Pantex had three authorizations for wastewater disposal.
 These authorizations require analytical monitoring and periodic reporting to the TCEQ.

 Pantex is permitted to dispose of treated wastewater by means of a subsurface irrigation system into agricultural fields for beneficial reuse.
 This permit is referred to as a Texas Land Application Permit (TLAP), WQ0004397000.
 This permit was modified and reissued on April 5, 2012, and will expire on December 1, 2020.
-Modifications included a reduction in the number of required parameters based on lack of detection of the parameters during previous monitoring.